devhawk/blog-posts/Posts/20110416-2136-devhawk-has-a-brand-new-blog-engine/json-content.md

 [WordPress](http://wordpress.org/).

-I decided a while back that it was time to modernize my blog engine – [DasBlog](http://dasblog.info/)is getting a little long of tooth and there hasn’t been a new release in over two years.
+I decided a while back that it was time to modernize my blog engine – [DasBlog](http://dasblog.info/) is getting a little long of tooth and there hasn’t been a new release in over two years.
 I spent some time looking at different options, but settled on WordPress for much the same reasons [Windows Live